Death of Vincent van Gogh: The shooting

-Adeline Ravoux, the innkeeper's daughter who was 13 at the time, clearly recalled the incidents of July 1890.
-In an account written when she was 76, reinforced by her father's repeated reminders, she explains how on 27 July, Van Gogh left the inn after breakfast.
+Adeline Ravoux, the innkeeper's daughter who was 12 at the time, clearly recalled the incidents of July 1890.
+In a series of sometimes conflicting interviews and written testimonies, at age 76, reinforced by her father's repeated reminders, she explains how on 27 July, Van Gogh left the inn after breakfast.
 When he had not returned by dusk, given the artist's regular habits, the family got worried.
 He finally arrived after nightfall, probably around 9 pm, holding his stomach.
 Adeline's mother asked whether there was a problem.
 Van Gogh started to answer with difficulty, "No, but I have..." as he climbed the stairs up to his room.
 Her father thought he could hear groans and found Van Gogh curled up in bed.
 When he asked whether he was ill, Van Gogh showed him a wound near his heart, admitting that during the night, he had set out for the wheat field where he had recently been painting and attempted suicide by shooting himself.